Bevra Trout Hatchery

 About Bevra Trout Hatchery

-Our mission is to restore the brown trout of the Assi Ganga valley, sustain the river, empower the community, and preserve a unique Himalayan way of life.
+Our mission is to restore a self-sustaining brown trout population to the Assi Ganga Valley, protect the ecosystem, and preserve the unique Himalayan way of life.

 Our Story